isabella232/help-7/sphinx/src/index.rst

 Managed Cloud Support
 ^^^^^^^^^^^^^^^^^^^^^

-Within the CMP you can resolve your cloud issues quickly with hyper-responsive and unlimited support from DoiT International— **at no extra cost**.
+Within the CMP you can resolve your cloud issues quickly with hyper-responsive and unlimited support from DoiT International :raw-html:`&mdash;` **at no extra cost**.

 * :doc:`Open tickets <tickets/open-a-new-support-request>` with experienced Cloud Architects and Engineers.
 * View open or historical tickets and their statuses.